google/syzkaller/docs/linux/external_fuzzing_usb.md

 A few major things that need to be done:

-1. Upstream KCOV changes that allow to collect coverage from interrupts.
-2. Implement a proper way for extracting relevant USB ids from the kernel ([discussion](https://www.spinics.net/lists/linux-usb/msg187915.html) is ongoing).
+1. Implement a proper way for extracting relevant USB ids from the kernel ([discussion](https://www.spinics.net/lists/linux-usb/msg187915.html) is ongoing).
-3. Add descriptions for all relevant USB classes and drivers.
+2. Add descriptions for all relevant USB classes and drivers.

 Some ideas for things that can be done: